 could be made.

-This produced a soft image but it lacked detail due to the grain of the paper.
+This produced a soft image but it lacked detail, partly due to the grain of the paper.

-The Bronte family were well read and had a keen interest in art,
+The Bronte family were well read, and had a keen interest in art,

-but whilst they may have seen

-articles about the new art of photography, it would have meant little to them.
+but reports and articles about the new art of photography would have meant little to them.
 In

-common with most people in 1840, they had never seen a
+common with most people in 1840, they had never seen a photograph.

 Manchester Railway Company.